oneilb/ottawa-blockchain-developers-meetup/Meetup1/README.md

 Greg provided a list for attendees to provide their name, email address and physical addresses so that a distribution of OTTCoins could be made for those that attended, when the OTTCoin smart contract eventually gets written.

-Since Bill was the only one who showed up on time, he gets an extra multiplier of 3x in that distribution.
-Since both Bill and Yan provided their full addresses and contact info they both get an extra multiplier of 2x in that distribution (i.e. Bill gets 6x and Yan gets 2x).

 **Similar multipliers will be in effect for the distribution related to attendance and participation in Meetup #2. **

 We also discussed using the meetup Github and Greg to provide some training for people on how to use it to collaborate effectively on this.
 We decided as a group that it would be most efficient to try and get a lot of the prep and discussion work done prior to a meetup so that we could make effective decisions and get down to writing code and updating the repos accordingly.